-A. Except as otherwise provided in this policy, officers shall activate body-worn cameras to record all contacts with citizens in the performance of official duties.

-B. Unless the interaction with a citizen is in an undercover assignment, wherever possible officers should inform individuals that they are being recorded.
-Officers have no obligation to stop recording in response to a citizen's request if the recording is pursuant to an investigation, arrest, lawful search, or circumstances clearly dictate that continued recording is necessary.
-However, officers should but may evaluate the situation and when appropriate, honor the citizen's request.
-The request to turn the camera off should be recorded, as well as the officer's response.

-C. Deactivation of the body-worn camera shall occur when:

-- 1. The event has concluded;

-- 2. Victim and/or witness contact has concluded;

-- 3. All persons stopped have been released;

-4. Once an arrestee has been placed into a vehicle to be transported to a detention facility.
-However, the officer transporting the arrestee to the detention facility shall keep the officer's body-worn camera activated until custody of the individual is transferred to the detention facility.

-D. If an officer fails to activate a body-worn camera, or fails to record the entire contact, the officer shall document the reasons for doing do.

-E. Non-Department personnel shall not be allowed to review the recordings unless pursuant to written consent of the chief.

-F. Officers shall not be required to activate body worn cameras when engaged in conversations with individuals with whom the officer is in a privileged relationship (e.g., spouse, attorney, police peer counselor, labor representative, minister, etc.).
+- A. Except as otherwise provided in this policy, officers shall activate body-worn cameras to record all contacts with citizens in the performance of official duties. - B. Unless the interaction with a citizen is in an undercover assignment, wherever possible officers should inform individuals that they are being recorded.
+Officers have no obligation to stop recording in response to a citizen's request if the recording is pursuant to an investigation, arrest, lawful search, or the circumstances clearly dictate that continued recording is necessary. - C. Deactivation of the body-worn camera shall occur when: - 1.
+The event has concluded; - 2.
+Victim and/or witness contact has concluded; - 3.
+All persons stopped have been released; - 4.
+Once an arrestee has been placed into a vehicle to be transported to a detention facility.
+However, the officer transporting the arrestee to the detention facility shall keep the officer's body-worn camera activated until custody of the individual is transferred to the detention facility. - D. If an officer fails to activate a body-worn cameras, or fails to record the entire contact, the officer shall document the reasons for doing so. - E. Non-Department personnel shall not be allowed to review the recordings unless pursuant to approval from the Chief of Police. - F. Officers shall not be required to activate body-worn cameras when engaged in conversations with individuals with whom the officer is in a privileged relationship (e.g., spouse, attorney, police peer counselor, minister, etc.)

-G. Officers shall not edit, alter, erase, duplicate, copy, share or otherwise distribute in any manner body-worn camera images and information without the prior written approval of the chief of the chief's designee.

-H. Officers shall be allowed to review the recordings from their officer-worn body cameras at any time/ to help ensure accuracy and consistency, officers are encouraged to review recording prior to preparing reports.
-If the officer is giving a formal statement about the use of force or if the officer is the subject of a disciplinary investigation, the officer shall (1) have the option of reviewing the recordings in the presence of the officer's attorney or labor representative; and (2) have the right to review recordings from other body-worn cameras capturing the officer's image or voice during the underlying incident.

-I. Body-worn cameras shall not be used to record:

-- 1. Communications with other police personnel. - 2.
+- G. Officers shall not edit, alter, erase, duplicate, copy, share, or otherwise distribute in any manner body-worn camera images and information without the prior written approval of the Chief of Police or the Chief's designee. - H. Officers shall be allowed to review the recordings from their officer-worn body cameras at any time.
+To help ensure accuracy and consistency, officers are encouraged to review recordings prior to preparing reports.
+If the officer is giving a formal statement about the use of force or if the officer is the subject of a disciplinary investigation, the officer shall (1) have the option of reviewing the recordings in the presence of the officer's attorney; and (2) have the right to review recordings from other body-worn cameras capturing the officer's image or voice during the underlying incident. - I. Body-worn cameras shall not be used to record: - 1.
+Communications with other police personnel. - 2.
 Encounters with undercover officers or informants. - 3.
-When an officer is on break or is otherwise engaged in personal activities.

-4. In any location where individuals have a reasonable expectation of privacy, such as a restroom, locker room, or break room.

-5. When an officer would be recording a patient during a medical or psychological evaluation by a clinician or similar professional, or during treatment.
-When recording in hospitals or other medical facilities, officer shall be careful to avoid recording persons other than the suspect.

-6. Communications made in a psychiatric facility, unless responding to a call involving a suspect who is thought to be present in the facility.
+When an officer is on break or is otherwise engaged in personal activities. - 4.
+In any location where individuals have a reasonable expectations of privacy, such as a restroom, locker room, or break room. - 5.
+When an officer would be recording a patient during a medical or psychological evaluation by a clinician or similar professional, or during treatment.
+When recording in hospitals or other medical facilities, officers shall be careful to avoid recording persons other than the suspect. - 6.
+Communications made in a psychiatric facility, unless responding to a call involving a suspect who is thought to be present in the facility.

 VII.
-HANDLING OF DIGITAL MULTIMEDIA EVIDENCE
+HANDLING OF DIGITAL MULIMEDIA EVIDENCE